the19thpirate/Data-Science-Portfolio/README.md

      * Matplotlib for Visualization

 - **Problem Statement, Analysis and Findings**:
-     - After a recent renovation of the kitchen, there came a problem of installing a new stove and chimney.
-Each store were selling products from the companies which sponsored    them and the recommendations were highly subjective.
+     - After a recent renovation of the kitchen, the problem of installing a new stove and chimney arose.
+Each store was selling products from the companies which sponsored    them and the recommendations were highly subjective.
 So choosing the right product for the kitchen seemed difficult.
      - To get an objective opinion of the products, all stoves and chimneys data was scraped from Amazon for each of the three brands and compared against each other.
+     - The Ratings, Price and Model Names were scraped for the three companies in question.

 ## Project 3 : [Explicit Song Analyzer](https://github.com/the19thpirate/Explicit-Song-Analysis)